Dybondzy/Covid_19_Pandemic_Must_Know/README.md

 ### Circle
 Circle: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
 This will ensure the database will work seamlessly with the rest of the project.

+1. The team member in the circle role is in charge of the mockup database.
+2.This means you're using a SQL-based database, including an ERD of the database and a document pointing out how it is integrated into your database and how it works with the code.
+3. You'll need to use either sample data or even fabricated data to test it.
+4. When you submit this database for your weekly grade, make sure you're submitting the data used for testing as well.
+5. Make sure to upload it to the repository along with the rest of the database-related work.
+6. By the date of your virtual class, you're required to submit the mockup database to your instructional staff.
+7. This is a great opportunity to test out your new GitHub branch.
+It's just as easy to share a link to a branch as it is to share a link to a repository.
+8. Once you're set up in your repository and using your branch, create a document describing the schema of the database (this can be a markdown document, or an ERD).
+9. Push the document up to the repository, then open a webpage to GitHub.

 # First Segment: